hsyndeniz/CoinFolio/README.md

 CoinFolio is a price tracking application for crypto money.
 It was written using Angular and Typescript with Ionic Framework.

 The application runs cross-platform.
 You can run this app on both android and iOS devices.

 If you want to test the application on your browser, follow the steps below.

+I also plan to publish on the Google Play Store and the Apple Store when we make the app perform.

 ## How to install